 The test samples were fairly representative of the campus population with the following exceptions:

-The increase in learning on the performance task is at or near what would be expected at an institution testing students of similar academic abilities.
+The increase in learning on the performance task is below what would be expected at an institution testing students of similar academic abilities.

 The increase in learning on the analytic writing task is at or near what would be expected at an institution testing students of similar academic abilities.